BruceWan1021/react-movie-labs/movies/README.md

 [ List the __new routes__ supported by your app and state the associated page.]

-+ /blogs - displays all published blogs.
++ /movies/nowplaying - displays all now playing movies.
-+ /blogs/:id - displays a particular blog.
++ /actors/:id - displays an actor's detail
 + /blogs/:id/comments - detail view of a particular blog and its comments.
 + etc.